-We are pleased to announce that the Qualys WAS Jenkins plugin v2 is now available.
-This version of the plugin introduces new features to facilitate automation, and a more user-friendly design.
+We are pleased to announce that version 2.0 of the Qualys WAS plugin for Jenkins is now available.
+This version of the plugin introduces a more user-friendly design and new features to facilitate automation.

 With version 2.0 of the plugin you no longer need to enter the Qualys API server URL.
 Simply choose which Qualys shared platform your organization is using and the correct URL will automatically be used.
 We currently have 8 shared platforms around the globe.
 Please note if your organization is using a Qualys PCP (private cloud platform), then you’ll still need to enter the API server URL.